rse/apollo-client-ws/README.md

 This is a [GraphQL](http://graphql.org/) [WebSocket](https://html.spec.whatwg.org/multipage/comms.html#network)
-based `NetworkInterface` layer for the JavaScript GraphQL client library [Apollo Client](https://github.com/apollographql/apollo-client).
+based `ApolloLink` layer for the JavaScript GraphQL client library [Apollo Client](https://github.com/apollographql/apollo-client).
 It was developed for and is intended to be used with the [HAPI](http://hapijs.com/) server framework and its seamless WebSocket protocol integration module